floenavi/floenavi/FEATURES.md

 - The expected score is based on the synchronized grid configuration, which is also stored at the sync server.
 - The measured score is based on a communication monitor in the app that records a timestamp for the messages received from each station.
+- Since v3.2.1, any message containing LAT/LON is contributing to the score, COG/SOG is not a requirement to increase the quality.

 - If the measured score is equal to the expected score, the grid icon is colored GREEN.
 - If the measured score is below 300 points, the grid is colored RED.
-- If the measured score is above 300 points, but below the expected score, the grid icon is colored YELLOW.
+- If the measured score is equal or above 300 points, but below the expected score, the grid icon is colored YELLOW.
   This is called **DEGRADED**, as there is enough information to compute a grid, but not with data from all configured stations.

 The score of 300 can be reached by configuring